TaleTN/IPlugExample/Readme.md

 https://github.com/free-audio/clap

 You will only need the header files in `include/clap`.
-Extract them so you
+Extract them and place them in `CLAP_SDK` so you have:
-have:

 ```
 IPlugExample/IPlugExample.cpp, ...
 IPlugExample/IPlug/Containers.h, ...
 IPlugExample/WDL/assocarray.h, ...
-IPlugExample/clap/audio-buffer.h, ...             <-- clap goes here
+IPlugExample/CLAP_SDK/audio-buffer.h, ...         <-- CLAP_SDK goes here
 ```

 ## VST 2.4 SDK